gethubai/hubai-web/docs/extensions/development/workbench/activityBar.md

 ## Removing an ActivityBar item

-To remove an activity bar item, we need to call the `remove` method from the `activityBar` service:
+To remove an activity bar item, we need to call the `remove` method from the [IActivityBarService](/docs/api/hubai-core/interfaces/services.IActivityBarService.md)
 (You should call the remove on dispose method of the extension)

 ```typescript